chrisnoonan98675/site/xl-test/concept/key-xl-test-concepts.markdown

 - report
 ---

-XL Test lets you define, manage, execute, visualize, and analyze tests across all your test tools to give you a single source of quality truth.
+XL Test lets you manage, visualize, and analyze tests across all of your test tools to give you a single source of quality truth.
 XL Test acts as the Fitbit of your software.

 ## Test specifications